itscola/KateClient/README.md

 - **Your modified application must also be licensed under the AGPL V3.**

 #### Prohibited for commercial use.
-Why the ui is apple style, because Im an apple fan.
-But to be a student,I dont have a my own macbook at present.
+Why the ui is apple style, because Im an apple fan, only for fun.

 ## Some classes was created before development.
 This is no problem , I always create most of the classes during the programming design phase.